gioAlea/myplots/readme.markdown

     * __"coll_params_IP#.py"__: plots the beam trajectory and a 5 sigma envelope in the x and y planes, as well as the beta functions and the effective angle using __"param.py"__.

     * __"madx"__ folder: you can run MAD-X with the relevant optics files and generate the data (aperture, twiss and survey data).

         To run MAD-X be sure to be connected to AFS or have it downloaded locally, and type:

         ```
         madx < coll_IP#.madx
         ```

         If you are not connected to AFS you won't be able to read the input files for MAD-X, but you can find the generated output in this repository.

+        The __.madx__ files are properly commented.